piersfinlayson/software-defined-retro-rom/docs/FAQ.md

 There are other pre-collated collections of ROMs available in the [`config/`](/config/) directory, such as `vic20-pal.mk`, `pet-4-40-50.mk`, and `1541.mk`.
 You can also create your own custom configurations.

-**Q: Can I reprogram SDRR while it's installed in my retro system?**
+**Q: Can I reprogram One ROM while it's installed in my retro system?**

 A: Yes!
 You can flash in-situ with the system powered on.
 The system may crash during flashing but will work normally after completion.

-**Never** externally power SDRR when installed in a retro system.
+**Never** externally power One ROM when installed in a retro system.

 **Q: What if I have flashing problems?**